 Thanks to the temperate Mediterranean climate, there’s never a bad time to visit Girona.
 Spring arguably sees it at its best, when temperatures are mild, the streets never crowded and the flowers in bloom.
 In late May, the weather begins to heat up, and it’s an ideal time to travel if you’re looking to combine Girona with some time on the coast.
 Please note that in August many shops and sites close.
 September sees the start of cooler days, but the evenings are still warm enough for you to eat outside at a time when a number of festivals in the area celebrate the grape harvest.

-Suggested itinerary featuring Girona
+Suggested itineraries featuring Girona